Kendrick Moxon: Early life and family

 Moxon was born in Pennsylvania.
-He graduated from American University in 1972 with a B.A. degree in Anthropology.
-He received his J.D. degree from George Mason University in 1981.
-He was admitted to the bar of Washington, D.C. on September 6, 1984, and the State Bar of California on June 17, 1987.
+He graduated from American University in 1972 with a Bachelor of Arts degree in Anthropology.
+He received his Doctor of Jurisprudence from George Mason University in 1981.
+He was admitted to the District of Columbia Bar on September 6, 1984, and the State Bar of California on June 17, 1987.

-In 1979, Moxon and Carla Smith had a daughter, Stacy Grove Meyer.
-Meyer died on June25, 2000, after she fell off a ladder and was electrocuted after touching a 7,200-volt wire while working at Golden Era Productions.
-Golden Era Productions was cited by the California Division of Occupational Safety and Health for improper wiring precautions near a vault where Grove Meyer had been working.
-The California Occupational Safety and Health Administration investigated the incident, and determined that her death was not related to the safety violations at the facility.
-Grove Meyer had worked for two years at Golden Era Productions in landscaping and maintenance.
+In 1979, Moxon and his wife Carla Smith had a son and daughter who both went to Delphi Academy.
+Daughter Stacy Grove Meyer had worked for two years at Golden Era Productions in landscaping and maintenance, when she died of electrocution on June 25, 2000 after touching a 7,200-volt wire in an underground electrical transformer vault on the premises.
+Golden Era Productions was cited by the California Division of Occupational Safety and Health for improper wiring precautions near a vault where Meyer had been working, but their investigation of the death determined that Stacy's death was not related to the safety violations at the facility.